 The new EU General Data Protection Regulation (GDPR) will take effect on May 25th 2018.
 As a result, companies of all sizes must review the changes issued by the GDPR and identify the organisational and technical implications specific to them.
-With less than a month before the imposed deadline, many companies are still not considered “GDPR-ready” as they scramble to implement the right IT security and privacy policies.
+With less than a month before the imposed deadline, many companies are still not considered “GDPR-ready”.
+A lot of them scramble to implement the right IT security and privacy policies.
 Cloud computing and an increased level of data protection should go hand in hand.
 Aside from some early jitters, the new regulatory challenges could potentially open up new opportunities for cloud providers and cloud users alike.

 TLDR?
 Skip to the six key criteria…

-Data protection and data security are increasingly coming under the spotlight in the course of digitization and are regarded as a key qualification in successfully pursuing the path of digital transformation.
+Data protection and data security are increasingly coming under the spotlight in the course of digitization.
+They are regarded as a key qualification in successfully pursuing the path of digital transformation.

 The background and objective of the GDPR is harmonization between the EU member countries, so that a uniform data protection law is valid for the EU zone and at the same time the legal position of those concerned is improved.
 Here are some of the most important changes in the light of GDPR: